 For more information read this factsheet: Factsheet: Appealing a Centrelink Decision

-Welfare Rights Centre can provide free legal advice and assistance.
+Welfare Rights Centre can provide free legal advice and assistance to people in NSW.
 To get in touch with Welfare Rights Centre, call us on:

 02 9211 5300 (Sydney)